A surface with discontinuous isoperimetric profile and expander manifolds: Introduction

-Balacheff-Sabourau \cite{BS} showed that there is some $c>0$ such that any Riemannian surface $M$ of genus $g$ can be separated in two domains of equal area by a 1-cycle of length bounded by $c\sqrt {g+1}\sqrt {\rm{area}( M)}$.
+Balacheff-Sabourau \cite{BS} showed that there is some $c>0$ such that any Riemannian surface $M$ of genus $g$ can be separated in two domains of equal area by a 1-cycle of length smaller than $c\sqrt {g+1}\sqrt {\rm{area}( M)}$.
 Liokumovich \cite{Li} on the other hand showed that given $C>0$ and a closed surface $M$ there is a Riemannian metric of diameter 1 on $M$ such that any 1-cycle splitting it into two regions of equal area has length greater than $C$.

+We thank the referee for a careful reading of the paper and several suggestions that improved the exposition.